 |THE GATES MILLENNIUM SCHOLARS PROGRAM

-and the Class of 2015 Gates Millennium Scholars will be posted on
+Class of 2015 Gates Millennium Scholars by home state for website.pdf

 To be eligible for the Gates

 The deadline for applications for the next class of the Gates Millennium Scholars Program will

 - Be African American, American Indian/Alaska Native, Asian American/Pacific Islander or Hispanic American;

 - Be Citizens, legal permanent residents or nationals of the United States;

 - Have a cumulative GPA of 3.3 on an unweighted 4.0 scale or earned a GED;